kevinrhaas/glossary/CONFIG.md

 - **Security**: Never commit credentials to git
 - **Flexibility**: Different values per environment (dev/staging/prod)

-### ❌ Deprecated: config.json
+### ❌ Deprecated: config.json (Removed)
-- The old `config.json` approach has been replaced
+- The old `config.json` approach has been completely removed
-- `config.template.json` provided as reference only
+- All configuration files moved to `archive/` folder
-- Local `config.local.json` is gitignored for backward compatibility
+- Local `config.local.json` no longer needed or used

 ## Setup Instructions